These Vanilla Vegan Buckwheat Pancakes are gluten free, dairy free, egg free and nut free. Enjoy with seasonal fruit, yoghurt and pure maple syrup.

 - Add the milk and vanilla essence and use a whisk to combine.
 Be careful not to over mix.

-- Return the frypan to a medium heat and add a small amount of coconut oil.
-Begin to cook batches of pancakes by spooning about batter into pan, cooking about 3 at a time.
+- Turn frypan to a medium heat and add a small amount of macadamia oil or coconut oil.
+Begin to cook batches of pancakes by spooning batter into pan, cooking about 3 at a time.

 - When bubbles begin to rise to the surface of the pancakes it is time to flip them over.
 Use a metal egg flip so that it is easier to flip the pancakes as they may stick a little.